ameya98/SocketProgramming/README.md

 # Socket Programming
 Exercises taken from the 6th edition of *Computer Networks: A Top-Down Approach* by Kurose and Ross.
+The textbook materials and code snippets are locked behind a paywall, so these are my own implementations of the exercises.
+Please raise an issue if you find any bugs.

 ## Web Server
 Retrieves contents of files stored server-side.
 Currently, only one request served at a time.